jlm429/jlm429/README.md

 ## Open Source Contributions

 - Maintainer of:
-  - [`bettermdptools`](https://github.com/jlm429/bettermdptools) - planning and reinforcement learning algorithms, plots, and environment models for use with Gymnasium
+  - [`bettermdptools`](https://github.com/jlm429/bettermdptools) - planning and reinforcement learning algorithms and environment models for use with Gymnasium
   - [`pyperch`](https://github.com/jlm429/pyperch) - randomized optimization neural networks in Python

 - Contributor to: